Rithmatist/GameServerEC2Discord/README.md

 1. Starting the server via Discord slash commands interactions
    - Slash commands work via webhook which don't require a Discord bot running 24/7, so we can use AWS Lambda + Lambda Function URL
-2. Using the Auto-stop feature from [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server), or watching for active connections in a specific port, alongside a systemd timer
+2. Using the Auto-stop feature from [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) (Minecraft Java) or watching for active connections in a specific port (Minecraft Bedrock and other games) alongside a systemd timer
 3. Setting up Duck DNS inside the instance _(No-IP could work too)_

 ### Workflow